-Business and blogging tips is a place where I share all of my popular and favorite posts, blogging tips, and resources to help you to grow your hobby, business, or blog.
+Business and blogging tips is a place where I share all of my popular and favorite posts, blogging tips, and resources to help you to grow your hobby, business, blog, and brand.
 Bookmark and share this page.
 It will be updated as the industry changes and I learn new things to share with you.

 Do you have a business?
 Are you a crafter or artist looking to sell your product or share your ideas?
 If you don’t already have a blog, you should.
 This post covers blogging statistics and why a blog might be beneficial to you.
 Click on Why You Should Start a Blog to learn more.

 Now that you’ve decided that you definitely want to start a blog, you need to think about what type of blog and why you are blogging.
 My post Building a Blog vs a Niche Site helps you to think about what path you want to take and why.

 It’s time to get real about blogging costs.
 If you are interested in starting a blog, you want to know your blogging costs up front.
 This post covers all of your blogging costs from start to finish.
 Click on Blogging Costs to learn more.